-In March 2015, Amgen and the Company agreed to extend the term of the research program through December 2015.
-Under the amended Amgen Agreement, the Company is entitled to receive reimbursements of internal costs of certain full-time employee equivalents during 2015, as well as potential additional milestone payments related to the research activities.
+Amgen and the Company agreed to extend the term of the research program in 2016.
+Under the amended Amgen Agreement, the Company is entitled to receive reimbursements of internal costs of certain full-time employee equivalents during 2016, as well as potential additional milestone payments related to the research activities

 Under the Amgen Agreement, as amended, the Company is eligible to receive over \$350.0 million in development milestone payments which are based on various clinical milestones, including the initiation of certain clinical studies, the submission of a drug candidate to certain regulatory authorities for marketing approval and the receipt of such approvals.
 Additionally, the Company is eligible to receive up to \$300.0 million in commercial milestone payments provided certain sales targets are met.
 Due to the nature of drug development, including the inherent risk of development and approval of drug candidates by regulatory authorities, it is not possible to estimate if and when these milestone payments would become due.
 The achievement of each of these milestones is dependent solely upon the results of Amgen's development and commercialization activities and therefore none of these milestones was deemed to be substantive.
-During the three and nine months ended September 30, 2015, no revenues were recognized for milestones achieved under the Amgen Agreement.
+During the three months ended March 31, 2016 and 2015, the Company recognized no revenues for milestones achieved under the Amgen Agreement.